Netflix’s first ever acquisition is indie comic book publisher Millarworld

 The fact that Netflix made this acquisition, the company’s first ever in its long history, should give a sense of what Millar and Millarworld bring to the table in terms of storytelling ability.
 The Millarworld stable of titles and IP, as depicted in a tweet shared by Netflix after the announcement of the news, gives a hint of some of that depth, and Netflix has already said it’ll be bringing the portfolio to the screen through films, TV series and also kids’ shows, and Millarworld will continue to create new comics under the Netflix brand.

-Basically, this looks like Netflix liked what it was getting from the Marvel tie-ins its created, including Jessica Jones, Daredevil and Luke Cage, but decided it might be a good idea to own the whole stack, including the comics side of the equation and the in-house creative genius.
+Basically, this looks like Netflix liked what it was getting from the Marvel tie-ins it’s created, including Jessica Jones, Daredevil and Luke Cage, but decided it might be a good idea to own the whole stack, including the comics side of the equation and the in-house creative genius.
 Seems like a promising plan, and it’ll be very interesting to see how things evolve from here for both Netflix and Millarworld.

 0